Títeres en el Caribe: Debunking the Myth of Dominican (In)Dependence

 “(1) grant the United States control of virtually every aspect of Dominican finances, to include collecting and disbursing the customs revenues; and (2) dissolve the Dominican armed forces and replace them with a constabulary (later known as La Guardia Nacional) commanded by an American officer appointed by the U.S. President.”

 Jimenes surprisingly resisted, worried that he would be seen as a traitor by the Dominican people.
 However, another potential golpe de estado prompted Wilson to send the marines in 1916 to support Jimenes, even against his wishes.
 With a sudden backbone, Jimenes immediately resigned, opening the floodgates for a sixth U.S. invasion.

-This is a multi-part article in a series critically analyzing the history of independence in the Dominican Republic.
-The next part will be published on March 15, 2020, the date of the country’s rescheduled municipal elections after they were suspiciously suspended on February 16, 2020.
+This is a multi-part article in a series critically analyzing the history of “independence” in the Dominican Republic.
+The second part was published on March 15, 2020, the date of the country’s rescheduled municipal elections after they were suspiciously suspended on February 16, 2020.

 Jay Espinosa is an Nuyo-Dominican writer and photographer.
 He was born and raised in the Bronx, New York to parents who immigrated from the Dominican Republic.
 Jay can be followed on Instagram @thejayespi.

 - Duval, Jérôme.
 “Haiti: From Slavery to Debt.”
 November 10, 2017.
 CounterPunch.
 Date accessed February 1, 2020. https://www.counterpunch.org/2017/11/10/haiti-from-slavery-to-debt/